All Episodes

 Yeah.

-I you know, President Trump probably has a bunch of military lawyers whispering in his ear saying, Oh, you can't overturn military justice, blah, blah, blah.
+You know, President Trump probably has a bunch of military lawyers whispering in his ear saying, oh, you can't overturn military justice, blah, blah, blah.

-We need to get the other ear and make sure we make a uh a better case and get Clint out of jail.
+We need to get the other ear and make sure we make a better case and get Clinton out of jail.

-I've got to ask him again because I I I and he did respond in the case of Christian Saucier.
+I've got to ask him again because he did respond in the case of Christian Saussier.

-Uh you know, just to show that this is not an isolated incident, Captain Hill, you know, you wrote a whole book on on the story about American soldiers being abandoned.
+You know, just to show that this is not an isolated incident, Captain Hill, you know, you wrote a whole book on the story about American soldiers being abandoned.

 What happened in your case?

-In fact, one of those spies was my interpreter.
+In fact, one of those spies was my interpreter when we ran what would I call a sting operation.

 They refused to pick these spies up for one reason or another.

-And when the when I was faced with the the thought of uh releasing them, which was according to our protocol at that time, our rules of engagement at that time, or confronting them myself and trying to get whatever is and all I could out of them.
+And when I was faced with the thought of releasing them, which was according to our protocol at that time, our rules of engagement at that time, or confronting them myself and trying to get whatever influenced out of them, I took matters into my own hands.

-And uh so, in a lot of ways, the situation is an alright.
+And so in a lot of ways, the situation isn't awful.

-So you get a you get a confession at a spies that puts everybody's life at risk, and you get in trouble for that.
+So you get a confession out of spies that puts everybody's life at risk, and you get in trouble for that.

 Yeah, yeah.

-Why would anybody listening to this who has a maybe maybe a young kid seventeen, eighteen, twenty years old, wants to go in the military.
+Why would anybody listening to this who has maybe a young kid 17, 18, 20 years old wants to go in the military?

-I mean, I mean, if you're you're willing to already put your life on the line, now you you're being told that it happens repeatedly that the government's going to abandon you if you have to make a split-second decision to defend those those brothers that you're out fighting with.
+I mean, if you're willing to already put your life on the line, now you're being told that it happens repeatedly that the government's going to abandon you if you have to make a split-second decision to defend those brothers that you're out fighting with.

 Yeah, absolutely.